keptn-sandbox/git-promotion-service/README.md

 * Test needed for scope for github token (minimal needed scope)
 * Cache kubernetes client and maybe github client (implement proper backend)
 * consolidate error handling and messages with other services (keptn status and keptn result)
-* Read next stage from a service from shipyard (configuration service? shipyard-controller?)
 * Define repository and secret in a different place (service and/or project level?, event input?) and not in promotion task properties.
 * Implement unit tests
 * Implement nicer pull request: body, labels and such things